EunahYang/eunahyang.github.io/_pages/my_interests.md

 <h5 style="font-weight:700;">First half of the master's program</h5>
 During the first half of my master’s program, I worked on I was fascinated by how manipulating specific circuits could alter behavioral phenotypes, and I was just beginning to handle two-photon imaging and surgery independently.
+If you don't mind some early and unpolished ideas from that time, you can take a look [here.](https://eunahyang.github.io/projects/pericyte_NVJ/)

 This is the sad part: I couldn't further develop or finish this project.
-My existing mouse allergy (I had managed with medication) became severely sansitized during the study, and I eventually experienced anaphylactic shocks that made it impossible to even breathe in the same room with mice.
+My existing mouse allergy (I had managed with medication) became severely sansitized during this study, and I eventually experienced anaphylactic shocks that made it impossible to even breathe in the same room with mice.

 <h5 style="font-weight:700;">Undergraduate years</h5>
 I majored in biology, studying traditional disciplines such as biochem, genetics, molecular, cellular, and developmental biology.
 My first exposure to neuroscience came during a short summer session at UC Berkeley, where I found how differently the brain could be studied compared to the biology I have known.